SDX24/Express-Documentation/docs/index.md

 - How to install and set up Express
 - Creating a basic web server
 - Handling simple routes (GET, POST)
+- Handling different content types in Express
+- Error handling in Express
 - Running the app in a browser

 ## Why use Express